!

 • More About Peregrine Falcons

 The female Peregrine incubates the eggs for about a month, sitting on them to keep them warm.
+During this time, the male brings food for the female – ensuring that she stays with the eggs to keep them warm.
 When the chicks hatch, they are small, nearly featherless, and very dependent on their parents.
 But, they mature very quickly, and within a week of hatching they nearly double their size!
 Within a month, they go from having soft, downy white feathers to dark brown feathers, or plumage.
 By around 5 weeks old, they are ready to fledge the nest!
 Peregrine Falcons stay with their parents through the beginning of summer, learning to hunt and navigate their world.

 For more news about all of Pittsburgh’s Peregrine Falcons, visit Outside My Window, Kate St. John’s Bird Blog.
 Thank you, Kate, for your continued support of our Peregrine FalconCam.